elBukkit/MagicPlugin/MIGRATION.md

 * I removed the swapping out of enchantable items by default, custom enchanting works in recent CB builds.
 Change "wand_item_enchantable" in config.yml back if you still need this functionality.

+* The auto_undo configuration option is deprecated, now that nearly all spells undo it will produce strange behavior.
+You will need to add "undo" to individual spells if you want auto-undo behavior .. sorry!

 ## 3.0

 * I removed the legacy player data migration.
 If you still have old playername-based player data, you will need to